Oosh74/Oosh74/README.md

 ### Hi!

-I'm Jared.
-I am a full stack software engineer specializing in the "NERDS" stack (Node, Express, React, Databases using SQL, specifically PostgreSQL with Sequelize).

-- I’m currently working on improving old projects, studying web design, and making awesome websites.

-- How to reach me: https://linkedin.com/in/jaredusher, jaredusher.dev@gmail.com

-- Pronouns: He/Him/His.

-- Fun fact: I'm colorblind.
+I'm Jared (He/Him).
+I am a full-stack web developer and designer.
+Some technologies I work with include:

+* HTML
+* CSS
+* JavaScript
+* Node/Express.js
+* React
+* PostgreSQL
+* Sequelize.js
+* and more

+I’m currently refreshing myself on the basics, studying PHP, and studying C# You can reach me at: https://linkedin.com/in/jaredusher, jaredusher.dev@gmail.com

-Thank you for stopping by, check out of my projects.
+Thank you for stopping by.